jacopotagliabue/jacopotagliabue.github.io/index.md

 My recent research sits at the intersection of language, learning and retrieval.

-I am co-organizer of SIGIR eCom, Industry Sponsorship Chair for CIKM 2022, and I've been involved in many NLP and IR events (COLING, ECONLP, ECNLP, EMNLP, SIRIP).
-My work has been presented in venues such as [NAACL](https://aclanthology.org/2021.naacl-main.348/), [WWW](https://arxiv.org/abs/2111.09963), [RecSys](https://dl.acm.org/doi/10.1145/3383313.3411477) and [Nature journals](https://www.nature.com/articles/s41598-022-23052-9): our paper on [cognitively-inspired query embeddings](https://aclanthology.org/2021.naacl-industry.20/) won the Best Paper Award at NAACL 21.
+I am co-organizer of SIGIR eCom, Industry Sponsorship Chair for CIKM 2022, and I've been involved in many NLP and IR events (COLING, ECONLP, ECNLP, EMNLP, ACL, SIRIP).
+My work has been presented in venues such as [NAACL](https://aclanthology.org/2021.naacl-main.348/), [WWW](https://arxiv.org/abs/2111.09963), [RecSys](https://dl.acm.org/doi/10.1145/3383313.3411477) and [Nature journals](https://www.nature.com/articles/s41598-022-23052-9): our EvalRS 2022 competition was at the heart of a Nature Machine Intelligence [editorial](https://www.nature.com/articles/s42256-023-00631-7), and our paper on [cognitively-inspired query embeddings](https://aclanthology.org/2021.naacl-industry.20/) won the Best Paper Award at NAACL 21.

 As a true [SFI alumnus](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), I am an old-fashioned generalist, and I gave tiny contributions to other fields mostly as a way to spend more time with old friends: computational social sciences, [networks](https://appliednetsci.springeropen.com/articles/10.1007/s41109-017-0029-0), [philosophy of mind](https://link.springer.com/article/10.1007/s11023-013-9332-4), [political science](https://www.tandfonline.com/doi/full/10.1080/23248823.2023.2175124).